• Ring of Brodgar, Orkney

 Tours are held at 11am and 2pm on Thursdays and Saturdays until the beginning of April.
 Find out how you can book your spot.

 If you're still after some food and drink delights following the festive period then there are always plenty of choices in Orkney.
 You can tour whisky and gin distilleries during a visit to the islands.
-Highland Park Distillery and Scapa Distillery have a range of guided tours and tastings available over the winter.
-Contact the distilleries directly to book in advance.
+Scapa Distillery has a range of guided tours and tastings available over the winter, and the Highland Park Shop on Albert Street in Kirkwall offers tastings while refurbishment work is carried out at the distillery itself

 Meanwhile, gin is definitely 'in', and Orkney currently has three award-winning producers.
-You can visit the home of Kirkjuvagr Gin for tours and tastings over the winter, and the Deerness Distillery welcomes folk in for visits and tastings too.
+You can visit the home of the Deerness Distillery for tastings over the winter and see the new kitchen and bar too.

 J. Gow Rum is also open for tastings and tours if that's your preferred tipple, and even though the Orkney Brewery Visitor Centre is closed until spring, the new Peedie Bottle Shop on Albert Street in Kirkwall has a wide selection of beers, with tastings available too.